 3. For each year a basic allowance shall be paid to each Councillor at a level specified in Schedule 1 of the scheme.
-The Basic Allowance includes a payment of £750.00 to cover expenses incurred in local travel in the Borough on Council business, telephone call charges relating to Council business and stationery and other office consumables required in the Councillor's home for Council work.
+The Basic Allowance includes an element intended cover expenses incurred in local travel in the Borough on Council business, telephone call charges relating to Council business and stationery and other office consumables required in the Councillor's home for Council work.